 There are a total of 5 different ranks:

 - Zacks Rank #4 (i.e. Sell)

 But you will only get access to Zacks Rank in the stock screener if you subscribe to its premium service.

-However, these stock ratings are ONLY for the short term trading (i.e. the next 1 to 3 months), but not for long term investment.
+However, these stock ratings are ONLY for short-term trading (i.e. the next 1 to 3 months), but not for long-term investment.